Skip to main content

 1. Who your customers are

 This is about understanding the psychology, lives and interests of your target market, not just their demographics.
 You’re not just aiming at, say, all professionals aged over 35.
-You’re targeting urban over-40s who work full-time, watch The Chaser and value ethical farming practices.
+You’re targeting urban 35- to 45-year-olds who work full-time, watch The Chaser and value ethical farming practices.
 You can see how that narrower segmentation will inspire much clearer messaging.

 How many customer segments should you have?
 That depends on how big your business is.
 Our rule of thumb is to only have as many as you can recall in a conversation.
-Speak with these people regularly, and capture their feedback at every opportunity – social media, post-purchase surveys, targeted offers – to make sure they remain your biggest fans.
+Speak with these people regularly.
+Capture their feedback at every opportunity – social media, post-purchase surveys, targeted offers – to make sure they remain your biggest fans.

 1. How you project to others

-With your brand platform in place, your team can now decide whether the existing brand elements still align with your objectives – whether you need a light refresh, or a dramatically different direction.
-You’re also ready to develop the brand experience, language, visuals and other content supporting your brand’s core position.
-We’ll cover those areas in the next few articles, so make sure to check back.
+With your brand platform in place, your team can now decide whether the existing brand elements still align with your objectives.
+You’ll be clear on whether you need just a light refresh, or a dramatically different direction.
+You’ll also be ready to review the brand experience, language, visuals and other content supporting your brand’s core position.

 Close Menu